UA-141369524-4

 From that empathetic lens, I understand why there are only two baby photos of me (and probably contributing to why I love photos today).

-And all these points I just mentioned above, a high ego mind hates to hear as that releases blame.
-But if everyone could let go of blame for the areas in their life they’re most emotional, heated, and passionate about, we’d have a more peaceful world.
+But if everyone could let go of blame and offer forgiveness for the areas in their life they’re most emotional, heated, and passionate about, we’d have a more peaceful world.

 From Abandonment (Victim Mentality) to Learning Abundance